selsamman/proxily/README.md

 ### Overview
 A Transaction creates a forked environment in which updates are made.
 You may then commit the forked environment which makes the updates visible outside of the transaction or roll them back.
 This allows you to "cancel" changes without necessarily losing other asynchronous updates such as those that are streamed from a server.

 When you create a transaction you get a new proxy and as you navigate through the data in that proxy the references you get are also part of the transaction.
 Any code or component holding references to the original proxy will not see your updates until you commit them.
-This is essentially the same paradighm that a database uses to control the updating of data.
+This is essentially the same paradigm that a database uses to control the updating of data.

-In addition to being able to roll back you can also "undo" each update or creation roll-back points to roll back to a particular point in the transaction.
+In addition to being able to roll back you can also "undo" each update or roll-back or roll-forward to a particular point in the transaction.
 Proxily tracks Updates based on calls to functions which are proxied.
-Only the outer call is considered and "update" such that you never end up with intermediate states which could be invalid.
+Only the outer calls are considered to be an "updates".
+This way you never end up with roll-back points that represent invalid intermediate states.

 When running in debug with the redux devtools extension, your main environment is also a transaction and Proxily will create roll-back points for every outer method call which corresponds to actions.
-You can then time-travel using the tool to place your application in any previous state.
+You can then time-travel using the redux dev tools to place your application in any previous state.

 ### Use Cases
 Forking the stat is not a common feature of state management libraries so here are a few common use cases where it can simplify applications and provide features that are otherwise hard to implement: